 - training for those who make the system work

 Is putting together this kind of a system a tall order?
 You bet.
-Bit it is worth it.
+But it is worth it.

-If you need help putting this type of system together, we have the experience to help you and we can provide the training that people need.
+If you need help putting this type of system together, we have the experience to help you, and we can provide the training that people need.
 Call us at 865-539-2139 or drop us a note.
 We will help you develop a Roadmap to Success.

 Get your facts first.

 Then you can distort them as much as you please.